The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Participate in friendly international matches

-- As long as the tour follows NCAA compliance rules and institutional guidelines
+- As long as the tour follows NCAA rules and institutional guidelines.

 - Prevent competitive imbalance